WangHaiYang874/stokes2d/readme.md

 ## math-ish

 - [X] extracting grad pressure
-- [ ] extracting pressure difference across the tubes.
+- [ ] extracting pressure difference across the tubes. this could be done with a path integral.
+More: it can be built into part of the solver. so in the web page we can simply take the pre-solved results easily and take a linear combination. the presolved idea applies to velocity field as well.
+We can simply store it, when using it we can simply take a linear combination.
-- [ ] find the appropriate energy function
+- [X] find the appropriate energy function. explained in Fredrik's email, pressure drop is energy per unit volume.
+So we should only care about that.
-- [ ] understand how to handle geometry with corners by adding some caps and smooth corners.
+- [X] understand how to handle geometry with corners by adding some caps and smooth corners.
   - [X] smooth caps
   - [X] smooth corners
 - [ ] create different geometries